alipiry/nextjs-firebase-auth-template/README.md

 ## Getting Started

 This template works as any NextJS application.
-See the [official documentation](https://nextjs.org/docs).
+Please refer to the [official documentation](https://nextjs.org/docs).

 ## Configuration

 ### Firebase Web

-Retrieve you web credentials by referring to the [Official documentation](https://firebase.google.com/docs/web/setup?sdk_version=v8).
-Once in your possession, open `src/lib/firebase.clien.ts` and paste them in there.
+Retrieve your web credentials by referring to the [official documentation](https://firebase.google.com/docs/web/setup?sdk_version=v8).
+Once in your possession, open [`src/lib/firebase.client.ts`](./src/lib/firebase.client.ts) and paste them in there.

-⚠️ You will <u>also</u> need to paste the value of `apiKey` at `src/lib/useSSR/useSSR.ts:49`.
+⚠️ You will <u>also</u> need to paste the value of `apiKey` at [`src/lib/useSSR/useSSR.ts:49`](./src/lib/useSSR/useSSR.ts).

 What?!
 Inlining credentials, you must be mad.
 I hear you, I really do, but this is perfectly safe: